wistia/wistia-open-docs/_posts/2012-07-03-player-api.md

 width()                 | Gets the current width of the embed (the video plus any plugins on the left and right). width(w)                | Sets the width of the embed.
 The video will be resized to fit with the plugins fully visible.

-## Using the API

-It is possible to access the javascript API using any embed type: API, SEO, or iframe.
-If you are using the iframe API, you will need to insert the [iframe player API script](/iframe-api.html) at the bottom of your page.
-In our voyage for simplicity, we want to make the iframe API and Javascript interaction with it easier (so that someday only the iframe embed code type will be necessary).

-If you are having trouble using the Player API, or just want to show off what you've built, our [dev-forum](http://dev-forum.wistia.com) is where it's at!

-### The 'wistiaEmbed' Variable

-The *API* version of the Wistia embed codes includes a variable <span class="code">wistiaEmbed</span> to make this easy.

-<pre><code class="language-javascript">
-var wistiaEmbed = Wistia.embed("bfc34aa023", { ... options ... });
-</code></pre>

-You can reference the video object using the **''wistiaEmbed''** variable.
-If you have multiple videos on your page, you should update this variable to something specific to this video.

-As an example, if the following JS code is executed, the video will start to play:

-<div class="code"><pre>wistiaEmbed.play();</pre></div>

 ## Embedding Options